tanuka16/mortgagehippo_code_challenge/README.md

 * Please send a single consistent email to all `Admin` emails, create an `Admin` resource to track this (single email means one email with all `Admin`s on it, not an individual email to each `Admin`)
 * The email should contain the kind of `Coin`, the count, and the current value of all `Coin`s in the system
 * Bonus Points if you send the email asynchronously

-### Step 5: Hosting
-Now that the API is finished and working wonderfully please deploy it to a server so that it can be hosted and accessed.
-There are two acceptable ways of hosting this challenge:

-* Deploy it to Heroku for easy mode
-* Deploy it to AWS for bonus points

 ## Submission
 When you are ready to submit this challenge, please email elliott@mortgagehippo.com with the following included: